Music

 Implementation

-The Original Music scheme designed by the music specialist team at Charanga provides all of our EYFS children the opportunity to listen to a variety of live and recorded music and experiment with their own musical ideas.
-The Charanga scheme for KS1 also provides all of our children the opportunity to engage with an even broader spectrum of modern, classical, rap, pop, and country music.
-They will get the opportunity to compose, sing, perform and evaluate many areas of music whilst being exposed to several musical instruments that they can play.
+The Original Music scheme, designed by the music specialist team at Charanga, offers all our EYFS children the chance to listen to a diverse range of live and recorded music while experimenting with their own musical ideas.
+For KS1, the Charanga scheme expands these opportunities, exposing all children to a wider spectrum of modern, classical, rap, pop, and country music.

 Impact

-· Immediate next steps provided via verbal feedback.
+- Immediate next steps provided through verbal feedback

-Come the end of each music unit, teachers make a summary judgement about the work each pupil has completed in relation to the success criteria.
-The music subject leader monitors progress and attainment on a termly basis through a triangulation of the data, evidence in books, and through children’s voice.
+At the end of each music unit, teachers summarise each pupil’s work against success criteria.
+The music subject leader monitors progress and attainment termly by triangulating data, evidence in books, and children's feedback.

 Our Ultimate End Goal: